 - Find vulnerabilities through security scans: Most of the educational organizations have a huge library of student records and sensitive documents that are stored in the cloud.
 There are chances that some of the databases in the cloud are not well-protected.
 These databases may then become loopholes and vulnerabilities in a cyber attack.
 Software on the market today can identify possible risks of data exposure and noncompliance.
 After running a security scan and finding these vulnerabilities, it’s important to take corrective action immediately.

 - Build compliance monitoring mechanisms: The threat of data exposure and violations to compliance is around 24/7.
 Therefore, an effective way to ensure compliance is building a monitoring mechanism to secure organization assets.
 A good monitoring mechanism should meet three requirements below: 1) It should be able to run in the background so that it causes zero burden to the IT system and will not interrupt the operation of any software running in the foreground.
 2) It doesn’t only take care of the data itself, but also keeps an eye on employee behaviors that might threaten information security.
-3) It should be easy to use and also compatible to other major analytics applications so that IT professional are able to execute seamless integration among different softwares.
+3) It should be easy to use and also compatible with other major analytics applications so that IT professionals are able to execute seamless integration among different software.

 - Always remember to backup your files and data in the cloud: One of the major causes of insider data breaches is the disposal of used tapes and hard drives.
-Therefore, when documenting files, institutions should try to backup important information in the cloud, instead of keeping it in physical devices.
+Therefore, when documenting files, institutions should try to backup important information in the cloud, instead of keeping it on physical devices.
 There are already many cloud security solutions on the market that institutions can choose from to secure all activities in cloud apps.